 - At Fleet, meetings start whether you're there or not.
 Nevertheless, being even a few minutes late can make a big difference and slow your meeting counterparts down.
 When in doubt, show up a couple of minutes early.

 - It's okay to spend the first minute or two of a meeting being present and making small talk.
-Being all-remote, it's easy to miss out on hallway chatter and human connections that happen in meatspace.
+Since we are all remote, it's easy to miss out on hallway chatter and human connections that happen in meatspace.
 Use this time together during the first minute to say "Hi!"
 Then you can jump into the topics to be discussed.

 - In an all-remote company, “face time” matters.
 Remember: even if someone’s calendar is open, they have other work to do.
 Limiting (or batching up) internal meetings can enable longer, uninterrupted stretches of deep work.